Skip to main content

 CVM 192.168.50.31

-As there is no common network between all of our CVMs (across the three nodes), we will begin by creating 3 single-node clusters.
-This allows for the appropriate configurations to be made on each server, after which, the single-node clusters will be destroyed and a new 3-node cluster will be created.
+As there is no common network between all of the CVMs (across the three nodes), you'll begin by creating three single-node clusters.
+This allows you to make the appropriate configurations on each server.
+After which, you'll destroy the single-node clusters and create a new three-node cluster.

 Creating a single node cluster

-To create a single node cluster on the Nutanix server we'll be using the cluster command, and specifically setting the redundancy_factor option to 1.
+To create a single-node cluster on the Nutanix server, use the cluster command, setting the redundancy_factor option to 1:

 admin@cvm# cluster -s <cvm_ip> --redundancy_factor=1 create